ngicks/zenn-article/articles/go-code-generation-in-ways-text-template.md

 type UserInput struct {
 	// package name of generated code.
 	PackageName string
-	// Imports describes dependencies of Template text.
+	// Imports describes dependencies to other packages of Template text.
 	// Template will not use packages other than described in this field.
-	// Template may use all, any of, or even none of imported packages in the generated code.
+	// Template may use all, some of, or even none of imported packages in the generated code.
 	//
 	// Imports maps the import path (key) to the template arg name (value).
 	// Template refers to import qualifiers by template arg name(value) and